 Candidates are selected on the basis of their scholarly potential and the relevance of their work to the research theme.
 Recipients must have a PhD and may not hold a tenured position.
 Fellowships are awarded to postdoctoral scholars who received their PhD degrees from institutions other than Brown University.
 Brown University is an EEO/AA employer.
 The Center strongly encourages underrepresented minority and international scholars to apply.

 The term of appointment is July 1, 2014-June 30, 2015.
 The stipend is $50,000, plus a supplement for health insurance.
-The deadline for receipt of applications is December 5, 2013.
+The deadline for application submission is December 5, 2013.
 Selections will be announced in March.

 Questions should be directed to Donna_Goodnow@brown.edu or phone 401-863-2643.